Detailed Guide forFinancial Managers in California

 Projections of Employment

-In California, the number of Financial Managers is expected to grow at an average rate compared with the total for all occupations.
-Jobs for Financial Managers are expected to increase by 13.6 percent, or 10,100 jobs between 2012 and 2022.
+In California, the number of Financial Managers is expected to grow slower than average growth rate for all occupations.
+Jobs for Financial Managers are expected to increase by 13.0 percent, or 9,700 jobs between 2014 and 2024.

 |Estimated Employment and Projected Growth|